Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 The Entity became acutely aware that the Daemon—Ava—was weeping.
 Or the closest equivalent anyway.
 Signals of shock, grief, awe and dismay rolled out of her, confusingly intermingled with a dozen apocalyptic conceptual associations.

 Things had to move quickly, now.
 The probability of global conflict had now tipped over into a likely probability.
 They weren’t ready.
-They needed to coordinate---
+They needed to coordinat-

 It opened up a conversation with Singularity and Byron Group.
 Both would not yet know.